John Kneuer is widely recognized as one of the world’s leading experts on telecommunications, Internet, and spectrum policy.

 Prior to his service at NTIA, Mr. Kneuer practiced law at the firm of DLA Piper in Washington, D.C., providing regulatory and legislative representation to corporate clients in the telecommunications, defense, and transportation industries.
 Mr. Kneuer began his career as an Attorney-Advisor in the Commercial Wireless Division of the Federal Communications Commission's Wireless Bureau.

 Mr. Kneuer is a sought after public speaker, regularly presenting before government, industry, and academic meetings and forums, and has testified more than a dozen times before the United States Congress.
-He is a regular contract Professor at the Eisenhower School for National Security and Resource Strategy at the National Defense University.
+He is a frequent lecturer at the Eisenhower School for National Security and Resource Strategy at the National Defense University.
 He received his B.A. and J.D. degrees at the Catholic University of America.
 Mr. Kneuer has held Top Secret/SCI security clearances.
-He is a member of the Board of Directors and Audit and Compensation Committees of Globalstar Inc. (GSAT – NYSE-MKT).
+He is a member of the Board of Directors and Audit and Compensation Committees of Globalstar Inc. (GSAT – NYSE-MKT), and the Board of Directors of TerreStar Corporation.